 Pontius Pilate Rules From Caesarea

 Pilate was subordinate to the legate of Syria; however, for the first six years in which he held office, Syria lacked a legate, something which Helen Bond believes may have presented difficulties to Pilate.
 He seems to have been free to govern the province as he wished, with intervention by the legate of Syria only coming at the end of his tenure.
 Like other Roman governors of Judaea, Pilate made his primary residence in Caesarea, going to Jerusalem mainly for major feasts in order to maintain order.
 He also would have toured around the province in order to hear cases and administer justice.

 As governor, Pilate had the right to appoint the Jewish High Priest and also officially controlled the vestiments of the High Priest in the Antonia Fortress.
 Unlike his predecessor, Valerius Gratus, Pilate retained the same high priest, Caiaphas, for his entire tenure.
 Caiaphas would be removed following Pilate’s own removal from the governorship.
 This indicates that Caiaphas and the priests of the Sadducee sect were reliable allies to Pilate.

 Pontius Pilate: Incidents with the Jews

-The authenticity of this passage has been disputed; and it is possible that Tacitus received this information from Christian informants.
-Josephus appears also to have mentioned Jesus’s execution by Pilate at the request of prominent Jews (Antiquities of the Jews 18.3.3).
-However, the original text has been greatly altered by later Christian interpolation, so that it is impossible to know what Josephus may have originally said.
-It is generally assumed, based on the unanimous testimony of the gospels; that the crime for which Jesus was brought to Pilate and executed was sedition; founded on his claim to be king of the Jews.
+The authenticity of this passage has been disputed, and it is possible that Tacitus received this information from Christian informants.
+Josephus also appears to have mentioned Jesus’s execution by Pilate at the request of prominent Jews (Antiquities of the Jews 18.3.3).
+However, the original text has been greatly altered by later Christian interpretation so that it is impossible to know what Josephus may have originally said.
+It is generally assumed, based on the unanimous testimony of the gospels, that the crime for which Jesus was brought to Pilate and executed was sedition, founded on his claim to be king of the Jews.

 Scholars “freely” translate it to: